Building a resilient workforce: 6 lessons we can learn from grocers

 While most businesses were forced to shutter, grocers were busy handling unnerved patrons, instituting ongoing changes to safety protocols and procedures, and meeting unprecedented demand.
 As panic-stricken shoppers were busy clearing off shelves, grocers around the globe were busy hiring at lightning speed.
 Their ability to keep society functioning has placed their frontline workers in the essential category, right up there with doctors, nurses and first responders.

 We wanted to get more insights into the lessons grocery leaders have learned about keeping their frontline people safe and productive through the pandemic.
 So we sat down with Nick Starck, VP of People Strategy, Insights & Technology at Southeastern Grocers, and Carol Henry, HR Director of Longo’s, to hear their perspectives.
-You can hear the full conversation here, and we summarized 6 awesome tips that emerged below:
+We summarized 6 awesome tips that emerged below:

 1. Lead with empathy

-“Where we’re at now…is really “hired hearts” and we need humans to be human with each other.”
+“Where we’re at now…is really “hired hearts” and we need humans to be human with each other.”– Nick Starck, SEG

 Your employees are more than just members of your staff.
 They’re juggling work, their families and new stress levels brought on by the coronavirus.
 Focusing on their health, safety and mental wellbeing should be one of your top priorities.